gavinksong/cs162-group/doc/project1.md

 ##### When a lock is released
 A lock's priority can only decrease when it is released.
 In `lock_release()`, after the lock calls `sema_up()`, we will use `list_max()` to get the highest priority of the waiters and update the lock's priority to that value.
 The priority of the thread that released the lock must also be reset to the maximum priority of any remaining locks it may be holding (or its base priority).
 Since a thread's priority may decrease in this way, we will defensively call `thread_yield()`.

-Similarly to when we reset the base priority, we may be able to avoid actually computing a max most of the time.
+We can obviously avoid computing an actual max most of the time, but I won't detail the step-by-steps here.

 Note that we do not have to do anything when a thread acquires a lock, other than to add the lock to the holder's `held_locks` list.
 Since a semaphore will unblock the waiter with the highest priority when a lock is released, the next thread to acquire the lock is guaranteed to have a priority greater than or equal to this priority.

+#### Resetting the base priority
+The base priority of the current thread can be set through `thread_set_priority()`.
+The thread's new effective priority becomes the max of the updated base priority and the priority of any held locks.
+If this value is lower than the old priority value, the thread defensively calls `thread_yield()`.

+Similarly to when we release a lock, we can avoid computing a max most of the time.

 ### Synchronization